Having shoulder pain during bench press?

 Note: The great thing about steel maces is the swing movements I mentioned in the warm up section also work your stabilizer muscles.
 Many people don’t work on their stabilizer muscles, which is essential for stability and stability is essential for lifting heavy weights safely.
-By performing offset movements with the steel mace, you will be working on your stabilizer muscles, such as the rotator cuff.
+By performing offset movements with the steel mace, you will be working on your stabilizer muscles, such as the rotator cuff and scapular.

 Again, the mace offers so many benefits.
 That's why it's been used for training for over 2,000 years.
 Yes, you read that correctly - 2,000 YEARS.

 5. Scapular Stabilization

 While your rotator cuff is vital to performing presses, your scapular is where it all starts.
 Before you can stabilize your rotator cuff during bench press, you must stabilize your scapula (shoulder blades).
 Think of your scapular as the base of the bench press, the foundation.
 You must first stabilize your shoulder blades by retracting them, which will then stabilize your rotator cuff (as long as your rotator cuff muscles are in good condition).